myphysicslab/myphysicslab/src/docs/Architecture.md

 + When the web page loads, a script creates the application.

-+ Same name is used for JavaScript and start-up HTML files.
++ Usually the same file name is used for the start-up HTML file and the JavaScript file that contains the application code.

 + `elem_ids` object communicates location of HTML elements to application